CHAPTER Eng

 accident, illness, or other circumstances beyond the control of the licensee

-which actually prevents the licensee from satisfying the continuing education
+which actually prevents the licensee from satisfying

 (3) Relevant supporting documentation from the